 If we’re going to make a prediction for the next year of content moderation trends, then, we should start where businesses should always start: by thinking about the user or customer, what they need and want, and how we can step up to meet those desires.

 From that perspective, here at Besedo we think that the story of 2022 for content moderation is going to be one of rising as a strategic priority in many different kinds of business.
 User habits and expectations are clearly changing, but the kinds of user-generated content available (and, more importantly, the quality of that content) is still very unevenly spread across different businesses and platforms.
 Where one clothes shop, for example, might be enabling users to upload videos, another might only just have introduced text reviews.
-That makes content, when done well, a powerful competitive differentiator, in a way which will come to the fore as our new assumptions about how we use the internet solidify.
+That makes content, when done well, a powerful competitive differentiator, in a way that will come to the fore as our new assumptions about how we use the internet solidify.

 Historically, content moderation has often been seen as a defensive measure, protecting businesses against negative outcomes, and new legislation may well sharpen what that looks like.
-The real opportunity coming up, however, is to see how it can be an asset to the customer experience, ensuring that this is not just content they have the option of seeing, but content they really want to see.
+The real opportunity coming up, however, is to see how it can be an asset to the customer experience, ensuring that this is not just content they have the option of seeing, but the content they really want to see.